Student Handbooks

 It is important for TMS students to understand that they will be accountable for the successful completion of their scheduled course work.
 Failure of coursework is not acceptable.

 Grades earned in the core classes (Science, Math, English, Social Studies) will be considered prior to promotion to the next grade level.
-Students who earn a failing semester grade may be required to successfully complete Academic Recovery during the year, and/or Summer Academic Recovery, after school tutoring or Saturday school before being promoted to the next grade level.
+Students who earn a failing semester grade may be required to successfully complete Content Review during the year, and/or Summer Content Review, after school tutoring or Saturday school before being promoted to the next grade level.
 Those students failing to attend or successfully complete the required interventions will be reviewed for possible retention.

 All Missouri schools may be mandated by legislation that students perform at specific levels regarding their reading skills.
 These skills will be evaluated through multiple testing instruments.